 There are some great endemics to look for including Tuamotu Sandpiper, Pitcairn Reed-warbler, Henderson Island (Flightless) Crake, Atoll Fruit-dove and the critically endangered Polynesian Ground-dove.
 Another 'landbird' we stand an excellent chance of seeing is Bristle-thighed Curlew – much easier here than in the wilds of Alaska !!!

 The plan is to also spend a good portion of our expedition looking for seabirds and there are some real specialties in this remote part of the Pacific including Murphy's Petrel and Henderson Petrel, as well as more widespread species such as Herald Petrel, Phoenix Petrel, Kermadec Petrel, Polynesian Storm-petrel, Christmas Shearwater and both Blue and Grey Noddies.
 All the species listed above were seen on my previous visit along with Stejneger’s Petrel, Juan Fernandez Petrel, Gould’s Petrel, Cook’s Petrel, Black-winged Petrel and Black Petrel – a truly impressive list of tropical seabirds.

-In November 2014 we also saw and photographed the Titan (White-bellied) Storm-petrel.
-This poorly known bird is only known from a handful of records from the Central Pacific and is significantly larger than other forms of WBSP and probably deserves to be treated as a full species.
+On both previous trips, we also saw and photographed the Titan (White-bellied) Storm-petrel.
+This poorly known bird is only known from a handful of records from the Central Pacific and is significantly larger than other forms of WBSP and deserves to be treated as a full species.

-Whilst only an outside possibility, we will also be on the lookout for the 'lineata' storm-petrel which was collected in the Marquesas archipelago a couple of hundred years ago and was rediscovered there in September 2013.
+Whilst only an outside possibility, we will also be on the lookout for the 'lineata' storm-petrel which was collected in the Marquesas archipelago a couple of hundred years ago and was rediscovered a few years ago.